jasonsbarr/daniel-lang/README.md

 - Modules and imports
 - A foreign function interface for creating modules in JavaScript
 - A standard library, including IO functionalities and interaction with the operating system via Node.js
+- APIs for interacting with the browser for front-end development
 - Sample programs that go beyond toy examples to implement algorithms and applications